WilliamHoang/bitwise_operators/Logical_Operators/README.md

 With the AND operator, the resultant value is computed whenever both bits are ones.
 Hence in the Ex4 column when 1 AND 1, where A&B, would produce a corresponding *1*.
 Any other combination will produce a *0* as shown in Ex1, Ex2, Ex3.
 The above is called a ‘Truth Table’ and will be used throughout to demonstrate the outcome of the operators.

-Try implementing now a solution in code with the quesitons below.
+Try implementing now a solution in code with the questions below.

 >Q:  Given that the rightmost bit is also called the ‘least significant bit’, write a function that takes in an integer value and checks to see if it is even or odd using bit-wise operations.